 Freelancing as the Gateway to International Remote Work and Location Independence

-As far as I can remember the idea to become internationally location-independent has come to my mind for the first time somewhere in 2015.
+As far as I can remember I considered the idea to become internationally location-independent for the first time seriously somewhere in 2014-2015.

 There were 3 main reasons for that: